CHMEX/VOTE2019/README.md

 * Fullnodes serves currently about 4TB of data per month to the KMD Eco System.<br>
 * Hosting and maintaining API's to feed in Realtime Blockfolio Coinfairvalue Blocktifity Coinmarketcap Coingecko Coinpaprika and others.
 Serving 4 Mio API calls per day to these sites.
 That's 46 Reqeusts per second or 1.4 bil Request per year.<br>
 * Helping out People recover/migrate funds.
 Trusted Middlemen in OTC Transactions.
-* High level of understanding about the Platform and the tech<br><br>
+* High level of understanding about the Platform and the tech<br>
 * Winner of the BEER&PIZZA atomic swap contest in 2018.
-I will Airdrop 1:1 PIZZA to all my Voter regardless of the outcome of the Election!<br>
+I will Airdrop 1:1 PIZZA to all my Voter regardless of the outcome of the Election!

 # Use of Funds:

 * Increasing Infrastructer to all Regions.
 * 10% of mined funds to LABS ( min.
 150 KMD per Month )
 * 10% of mined funds to PIRATE ( min.
 150 KMD per Month )
+* In case my Node gets lucky and it mines a Block ( check: www.notarystats.info ) with Rewards >= 500KMD I will Airdrop 75% of it to my Voters.

 If I get elected I can setup and pay for more Servers for the next wave of Assetchains.
 I got some Donations from Community members over the last few month which I'm very thankful.
 With the current Infrastructer I pay arround USD 200 per month out of my pocket.